- Fundraising & Support

 eSpace's algorithm is robust, and yet it still needs a bit of human input for the final categorization, explains Abdel-Fattah; no algorithm is perfect, especially where only one character differentiates product- as in the case of the iPhone 4 and and iPhone 4S.
 To improve its accuracy, Bkam is using crowdsourced workers to amend categorizations and ensure accuracy, but it hopes to one day perform the clustering entirely by machine, as the algorithm improves.

 Making it Profitable

-With a love of math, it seems that building Bkam as a company is almost an excuse for Abdel-Fattah to test and iterate a fantastic clustering algorithm.
+With a love of math, it seems that building Bkam as a company is almost an excuse for Abdel-Fattah to test and iterate a good clustering algorithm.
 But customers are taking notice, and he intends to make the platform profitable.
 After launching mobile apps for Android and iPhone in mid-October, Bkam has seen over 8,000 iOS app downloads, without spending a dime on advertising.